Join our Youth Cadets at

 Note: We understand that in some instances, it is not possible to join a group or connect with local members due to distance.
 If this is the case, we also accept and welcome individuals.
 For example, in a remote living scenario, it's not always possible to group together with other cadets.

-Cadets are involved in a safe environment through our strict Cadet Protection Program Training.
-This training is compulsory for all adults who interact with cadets and requires them to also have a compulsory working with children's check, applicable in their state/territory.
+Cadets are involved in a safe environment through our strict child safety program called the Cadet Protection Program Training.
+This training is compulsory for all adults who interact with cadets and requires them to have a compulsory working with children's check, applicable in their state/territory.

-We look forward to receiving your registration and helping you start your young journey to mutual assistance and survival.
-You can never be too young to start preparing for emergencies or crises.
+We look forward to receiving your membership registration and help you start your young journey for mutual assistance and survival.
+You can never be too young to start preparing for emergencies or crises and possibly lend a helping hand.

 You application is subject to receiving your parents permission and parents contact details to confirm.
 (We are legally obligated to obtain their permission.)
-Your access will be limited until confirmed.
+Your access will be blocked until this is confirmed.

 Parents are encouraged and welcome to supervise their child at cadet meetings if a cadet unit is available in your area.
-If there are no cadet units available, You will be attached to your parent(s).
-So it's important that your parents are involved in order for your cadet membership to be valid in an area where there are no cadet units formed..
+If there are no cadet units available, You will be attached to your parent(s) if applicable.
+It's important that your parents are involved in order for your cadet membership to be valid in an area where there are no cadet units formed.
+Your parent(s) can help guide you through the learning process in the absence of a unit, and in some cases may only be temporary, until more cadets join in.

-Joining the cadets has given me an excellent opportunity to learn some seriously important new prepping skills and life skills.
-It let's me join my parents in our journey to ensure our survival.
-Prepping and surviving together is my way and our way always.
+Joining the cadets has given me an excellent opportunity to learn some seriously important new survival skills and life skills.
+It's let me join my parents in their journey to ensure our survival.
+We are surviving together and providing for a mutual assistance help for civil defence.

 Member Benefits

-We can help connect you with others in your local area or by supplying you with the tools to build your own local community.
+We can help connect you with others in your local area or by supplying you with the tools to build your own local cadets.
 This in turn connects you with wider area support.

 Access to Vital Training